-Editor’s Note: This analysis is part of The Leonard D. Schaeffer Initiative for Innovation in Health Policy, which is a partnership between the Center for Health Policy at Brookings and the USC Schaeffer Center for Health Policy & Economics.
+Editor’s Note: This analysis is part of USC-Brookings Schaeffer Initiative on Health Policy, which is a partnership between Economic Studies at Brookings and the USC Schaeffer Center for Health Policy & Economics.
 The Initiative aims to inform the national health care debate with rigorous, evidence-based analysis leading to practical recommendations using the collaborative strengths of USC and Brookings.
 This article originally appeared in Health Affairs on April 27, 2017.

 Everyone seems to agree: Drug prices are too damn high.
 Scandalous prices for new drugs and enormous price hikes on old drugs have focused public ire on the pharmaceutical industry.
 A bipartisan consensus has emerged that something must be done to tackle drug prices.